 Unorganized and semi-organized data types usually don't fit well in customary data warehouses that depends on relational databases to structured data sets.
-Further, data warehouses will most likely be unable to deal with the handling requests posted by sets of big data that should be refreshed every now and again - or even continually, as in the case of real-time data on stock trading, the online activities of website visitor or the performance of mobile applications.
+Further, data warehouses will most likely be unable to deal with the handling requests posted by sets of big data that should be refreshed every now and again - or even continually, as in the case of real-time data on stock trading, the online activities of a website visitor or the performance of mobile applications.
 Therefore, a large number of the organizations that gather, process and analyze big data turn to NoSQL databases, as well as Hadoop and its partner tools, including:

 A group management technology and one of the key features in second- generation Hadoop.

-It is software framework that enables developers to write programs that process enormous measures of unstructured data in parallel over a dispersed bunch of processors or stand-alone computers.
+It is a software framework that enables developers to write programs that process enormous measures of unstructured data in parallel over a dispersed bunch of processors or stand-alone computers.

 An open source, parallel processing framework that empowers operator to run large scale data analytics applications through clustered frameworks.

 A column-oriented key/ value data store worked to keep running over the Hadoop Distributed File System (HDFS).